Scaptomyza flava: Life cycle

 In captivity, the duration of the Scaptomyza flava life cycle is approximately three weeks, with an average egg to adult growth period of around 20.52 days.
 The length of the life cycle is over two times as long as yeast-feeding Drosophila like D. melanogaster, a difference likely due to the fact that leaves are less nutritious and mount a potent chemical defense response against the eggs and leaf mining larvae.

 Like other adult females in the subgenus Scaptomyza, have highly sclerotized (hardened and darkened) ovipositors valves that are studded with 20-30 tooth-like sensilla.
 The dentate ovipositors are used both as a trophic organ and an egg-laying organ.
 To make a hole, the females crawl to the lower side of the leaf and using the blunt end of the ovipositor, move the two valves from side to side, carving a hole (also called a stipple) in the leaf, usually leaving the upper epidermis intact.
 Once retracting the ovipositor from the wound, they turn counter-clockwise and extend the proboscis to drink the juice that seeps into the wound.
 Adult females often have green abdomens as a result.
 Eggs are laid in feeding punctures introduced to the host plant by the female.
 Larvae hatch somewhere around 48 hours after the female deposits the eggs in the puncture.
-Once hatched, the larvae feed on the mesophylll tissue within the leaves and make a serpentine mine as they make their way toward the petiole and create a blotch mine as they mature (completing two more molts was a larvae) or move to a new leaf.
+Once hatched, the larvae feed on the mesophylll tissue within the leaves and make a serpentine mine as they make their way toward the petiole and create a blotch mine as they mature (completing two more molts as a larvae) or move to a new leaf.
 Most individuals remain in the same plant through multiple stages of development.
 The larvae then either remain in the leaves or pupariate in the soil.